 Originally published: October 4.
-Updated October 26 with First Edition pricing
+Updated December 8 with full UK pricing details

 Move Electric rating: four-and-a-half stars out of five